-The FY2022 General Fund budget projects \$270.0 million in revenues.
-Approximately 60% of the General Fund budget is projected to be funded by property tax revenues and the remaining 40% is projected to come from various sources including fees, fines, intergovernmental revenues, grants and reimbursements, and other revenues.
+The FY2022 operating budget projects \$284.9 million in revenues across the General, Emergency Communications, and Prison Funds.
+Approximately 60% of the operating budget is projected to be funded by property tax revenues and the remaining 40% is projected to come from various sources including fees, fines, intergovernmental revenues, grants and reimbursements, and other revenues.

-In 2020, the County's General Fund revenues dropped by 5% from \$239.2 million to \$227.3 million largely due to the impact of the pandemic.
-In 2021, the County budgeted \$275.3 million in General Fund revenues, including reimbursements through the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-The FY2022 General Fund budget assumes that revenues would return to pre-pandemic levels and projects using a portion of the \$110.1 million American Rescue Plan Act (ARPA) allocation to fund certain one-time expenses.
-The paragraphs that follow provide detailed discussions of each revenue source.
+From 2018 to 2019, total operating revenues dropped by \$4.5 million (or 1.8%) from \$256.3 million to \$251.8 million because the County reduced its property tax rate.
+In 2020, the County's operating revenues dropped by another 4.6% from \$251.8 million to \$240.1 million largely due to the impact of the pandemic.
+In 2021, the County budgeted \$288.3 million in revenues, including reimbursements through the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+The FY2022 budget assumes that revenues would return to pre-pandemic levels and projects using a portion of the \$110.1 million American Rescue Plan Act (ARPA) allocation to fund certain one-time expenses.